ijongolendiya/alx-pre_course/README.md

-This is my first readme.md
+I'm now an ALX student.
+This is my first repository as a full-stack engineer

+The only commit from github interface